Google is now implementing the speed of websites as a part of its ranking system [and its core web vitals system].

 I’ve used Bluehost hosting for seven years.

-And to be honest, I like them a lot.
+And to be honest, I like them.

 But when based on research and some speed tests, my hunch was that Bluehost was not helping my site speed for this site.